 GRASE Student Associates collaborate with the Director of the Center, campus partners, and student organizations in developing and implementing events, workshops, and special initiatives.
 Each Student Associate also has a primary focus on any of the following, but not limited to, special programs and events, communication, library and exhibit collection, research, and leadership development.
 The Student Associate positions are year-long paid internship opportunities.
 For open positions, please visit PT Job Board on the Center for Career and Professional Advising (CCPA) site

-GRASE LGBTQIA+ Alumni Mentorship (GLAM) Program is a pilot initiative that aims to enhance LGBTQIA+ students' overall college experience by matching students with alumni mentors for guidance, support, and resources.
+GRASE LGBTQIA+ Mentorship Program is a pilot initiative that aims to enhance LGBTQIA+ students' overall college experience by matching students with alumni and peer mentors for guidance, support, and resources.

 - If you are seeking to connect with a mentor, please start by filling out an interest form.